sumansaurav91/terraform/README.md

-# terraform
+# Introduction to Terraform

-Using terraform to manage application and infrastructure
+* Tool for building, changing, and versioning infrastructure safely and efficiently, locally or in the cloud.

+## Terraform Architecture